 [EN: Yes, otherwise you will anger it.]

-Table of Contents
+Show Table of Contents

-Just What Is Spotted Dick?
+Just…What Is Spotted Dick?

 Today, however, butter or lard is often substituted into the recipe instead.
-Molasses and corn syrup help to create the sticky sweetness of the pudding, while currents or raisins help to create the spots.
-Without the fruit, you’d just be eating a Dick pudding, so any dried fruit – even dates – will help you create the spotted variety.
+Molasses and corn syrup help to create the sticky sweetness of the pudding, while currents or raisins help to create the spots of the Dick.
+Without the fruit, you’d just be eating a Dick pudding, so any dried fruit – even dates – will help you create the spotted variety of Dick.

 Why Is It Called “Dick?”

 Setting aside the jokes, no one can really pinpoint one specific reason why this pudding has this name.
-Some say that it is actually a German name, because “dick” in German means “thick” or “fat.”
+Some say that it is actually a German name because “dick” in German means “thick” or “fat.”

-Whatever the case may be, when you can get your hands on a Spotted Dick and put some into your mouth, that sticky sweetness can be a memorable experience.
+Whatever the case may be when you can get your hands on a Spotted Dick and put some into your mouth.
+That sticky sweetness can be a memorable experience.

 Want To Make Your Own Spotted Dick?
+Here’s a Recipe

-- 1 cup All Purpose Flour
+- 1 cup all-purpose flour

 - 1 egg